iCliniq Logo

-Rheumatoid arthritis (RA) is an autoimmune disorder that causes chronic inflammation and pain in the joints throughout the body
+Rheumatoid arthritis (RA) is an autoimmune disorder that causes chronic inflammation and pain in the joints throughout the body.

-This disease usually affects the joints of the hands and feet first, and if one side of the joint is affected, it is most likely to affect the joint on the other side also.
+Rheumatoid arthritis (RA) is an autoimmune disorder that causes chronic inflammation and joint pain throughout the body.
+It is a long-term and disabling disease.
+This disease usually affects the joints of the hands and feet first, and if one side of the joint is affected, it is most likely to affect the other side too.

 The common types of RA are:

-Seropositive rheumatoid arthritis - 60 to 80 % of patients test positive for antibodies called anti-cyclic citrullinated peptides (anti-CCPs) or rheumatoid factor (RF).
+• Seropositive Rheumatoid Arthritis - 60 % to 80 % of patients test positive for antibodies called anti-cyclic citrullinated peptides (anti-CCPs) or rheumatoid factor (RF).

-The signs of rheumatoid arthritis are:
+The symptoms of rheumatoid arthritis are:

 Pathophysiology: